barshchou/webappui-automation/README.md

   **NOTE**:
   - **please, while developing anything** - run `npm run tsc:watch` command in separate terminal instance (or split terminal into two).
 This will make TypeScript compilier keep an eye on your files changes and alert you when you forget, for example, update methods names after merge.
   - please, when writing commit message - add something meaningful, rather than "added some code".
 Good commit message: "[QA-something] added new actions into module_name" / "[misc] linter fixes".
 Bad commit message: "upd" / "fix"
-  - (ernst): I do not force to use small commits instead of big ones, but when commit something - think what you would do with the big one if you have to revert / reset or cherry-pick it.
+  - (ernst): I do not force to use small commits instead of big ones, but when commit something - think what you would do with the big one if you have to revert / reset or cherry-pick it.### GH Actions debug <a id="gh_actions_debug"></a>

-### CLI flags <a id="cli_flags"></a>

-About cypress command line and it's general flags can be read [here](https://docs.cypress.io/guides/guides/command-line).

-Project's specific environment variables for `--env` flag:
-1. `url=` - accepts values `dev`,`prod` or `staging` for development, production or staging environment.
-Example of usage: `npx cypress run --env url=prod` will run tests at production environment.
-If this variable was not passed, uses `staging` by default.
-2. `loginMethod=` - accepts values `ui` or `api` for login by UI or Api.
-Example of usage: `npx cypress run --env loginMethod=ui` will launch tests with login by UI.
-If this variable was not passed, uses `api` by default.
-Example of combining previous variables: `npx cypress run --env url=dev,loginMethod=ui` will launch tests at development environment with login by UI.
-3. `customEnv=` - accepts url to specific branch environment.
-Example of usage: `npx cypress run --env customEnv=https://someUrl/to/env` will launch tests at this environment.

-### GH Actions debug <a id="gh_actions_debug"></a>

 If your task will be connected with GH Actions changes or you would like to check how your newly implemnted test can behave in GH Actions - you should use [act](https://github.com/nektos/act), rather then commit a lot of times into the repo and trigger the real pipeline.